-Those students who choose to major in the department are invited first to explore a core of courses, designated by the faculty, to introduce the wide breadth of concerns that belong to the field-religious, social, and comparative ethics; studies of Hebrew Scriptures, New Testament, and the religions of the ancient Near East; social and historical dimensions of religious traditions; religion and American literature and culture.
+Those students who choose to major in the department are invited first to explore a core of courses, designated by the faculty, to introduce the wide breadth of concerns that belong to the field-religious, social, and comparative ethics; scriptures and traditions; South Asian and comparative studies; religion and American literature and culture.

 On the basis of studies in this core of courses, students are then able to pursue more specialized courses of inquiry, depending on their personal interests and concerns.
-And the faculty stands prepared to help in this regard by presenting more selective and rigorous options within the department, by helping to locate ties with cognate areas in other departments and schools, and by working with upper level students in courses of independent study.
+And the faculty stands prepared to help in this regard by presenting more selective and rigorous options within the department, by helping to locate ties with cognate areas in other departments and schools, and by working with upper-level students in courses of independent study.